toradex/a71ch-demo/README.md

 # A71CH Secure Element Demo

-This is a demonstration of the A71CH Secure Element of NxP in combination with Toradex's Colibri iMX6ULL and Torizon.
+This is a demonstration of the A71CH Secure Element of NXP in combination with Toradex's Colibri iMX6ULL and Torizon.
 This demonstration includes a secure client - server communication, including authentication of the client, for a secure and integer file download.
 The given use case shows how a docker container can be exchanged with a file from a server, using implemented secure file download.

-- Use of the NxP A71CH Secure Element
+- Use of the NXP A71CH Secure Element
 - Combination with the Colibri iMX6ULL
 - Combination with Torizon